CLEF. Crowdsourcing Linked Entities via web Form

 in later stages (you can only delete and start a new template).

-Once filled in name and class, you are redirected to a dedicated webpage for customizing the template.
 Templates are lists of fields, each corresponding to a RDF property having as a subject an instance of the class already specified.

 For each new field you are asked to fill in a few details, like: display name (to be shown in the final web form for data entry), a description (that will appear next to the field), the RDF property associated to the field, values type or list (see below), and placeholder (an example value of the field).